 BSc (Hons), MSc

-Before coming to Oxford in August 2014, I worked for the NIHR Clinical Research Network in Bristol as a Senior Research Officer, facilitating the set-up and delivery of studies in primary care.
+Before coming to Oxford in August 2014, I worked for the NIHR Clinical Research Network as a Senior Research Officer, facilitating the set-up and delivery of studies in primary care.
 I have a background in health psychology and a particular interest in behavioural interventions and primary care research.